ivankelly/bookkeeper-tutorial/README.md

 To achieve this common view in multiple instances of the program, we need each instance to agree on what the next number in the sequence will be.
 For example, the instances must agree that 4 is the first number and 2 is the second number and 5 is the third number and so on.
 This is a difficult problem, especially in the case that any instance may go away at any time, and messages between the instances can be lost or reordered.

 Luckily, there are already algorithms to solve this.
-[Paxos](http://en.wikipedia.org/wiki/Paxos_%28computer_science%29) is the most well known, and there are other variations such as [ZAB](http://zookeeper.apache.org) and [Raft](http://en.wikipedia.org/wiki/Raft_%28computer_science%29).
+[Paxos](http://en.wikipedia.org/wiki/Paxos_%28computer_science%29) is an abstract algorithm to implement this kind of agreement, while [Zab](http://zookeeper.apache.org) and [Raft](http://en.wikipedia.org/wiki/Raft_%28computer_science%29) are more practical protocols.
 [This video](https://www.youtube.com/watch?v=JEpsBg0AO6o) gives a good overview about how these algorithms usually look.
-They all look fairly similar.
+They all have a similar core.

 It would be possible to run the Paxos to agree on each number in the sequence.
 Running Paxos each time can be expensive.
-What ZAB and Raft do is that they use a Paxos-like algorithm to elect a leader.
+What Zab and Raft do is that they use a Paxos-like algorithm to elect a leader.
 The leader then decides what the sequence of events should be, in a log, which the other instances can then follow to maintain the same state as the leader.

 Bookkeeper provides the functionality for the second part of the protocol, allowing a leader to write a log and have multiple follower tailing the log.
 Bookkeeper does not do leader election.
 You will need a zookeeper or raft instance for that.